faizarif7/faizarif.github.io/_pages/about.md

 My background and history.
 ------
 I received my M.Sc. in the Geospatial specialisation from the Earth Observation Centre (EOC), Universiti Kebangsaan Malaysia (UKM); and my Bachelor in the Surveying Science and Geomatics program at the Universiti Teknologi MARA.
-During my stint at EOC, I was scholar under the Zamalah Yayasan Canselor.
+During my stint at EOC, I was a scholar under the Zamalah Yayasan Canselor.
 I conducted studies with regards to geographic information system (GIS) and UAV.